OLAP PivotTable Extensions

 The following features are supported by version of Excel:

-- Access to a cube on an Analysis Services server is required.
+- Access to a cube on an Analysis Services server or to the built in Excel Data Model (Power Pivot) is required

-- See the Download tab for the 32-bit version and the 64-bit version of OLAP PivotTable Extensions.
+- See the Download tab for the installer

 , or contact your Analysis Services administrator.